markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ##### H4
 ```

-The CSS for the MARKUP theme understands headers below H4; however it's recommended to not use headers below that level for some (aesthetic) reasons:
+The CSS for MARKUP understands headers below H4; however it's recommended to not use headers below that level for some (aesthetic) reasons:

 1. The left-side navigation supports 3 levels.
 1. The right-side navigation, while built automatically from the headers that exist on that page, indents each header level, and then wraps the text when the header is longer than the width of the right-side columm.